 Working in the Office Facilitates Access to Resources and Infrastructure

-Working in office settings is also about the immediate access to resources and infrastructure that simply can’t be replicated at home.
+Working in office settings is also about the immediate access to resources and infrastructure that a well-designed office setup provides, which simply can’t be replicated at home.

 Access to Necessary Tools and Equipment